 Call your doctor if you have:

-Maintain a healthy diet and don't exercise too hard or lose weight too quickly.
-If you believe you have an eating disorder such as anorexia or bulimia, get medical attention: these conditions can be life threatening.
+If you believe you have an eating disorder, such as anorexia or bulimia, get medical attention.
+These conditions can be life-threatening.

 If you have symptoms of a hormonal deficiency, discuss replacement therapy with your health care provider.

-- Last Reviewed on 12/11/2011
+- Last reviewed on 10/28/2015